Restaurant Brighton's guide to

 Feast on long luscious lunches and dinners, Spanish style at the Market restaurant in Hove.
 The Victorian green tiles and mirrored walls dazzle and hospitality reflects the charm of its appointed nation.
 The food here is served as Tapas and offers guests a sensational selection of popular Spanish influenced small plates.
 Gluten-free dinners will be able to navigate their way around the menu pretty well with the GF initialled dishes.

-Nanima is a friendly family-run restaurant that offers a daily-changing menu of delicious pan-Asian dishes, with an abundance of gluten-free options.
+Nanima Asian Kitchen is a friendly family-run restaurant that offers a daily-changing menu of delicious pan-Asian dishes, with an abundance of gluten-free options.
 From Vietnamese Ginger Chicken to Filipino Adobo Chicken, each plate is freshly-prepared on-site by Nanima’s chef Nicky and her team.
 The restaurant is perfect for gluten-free diners and those with other dietary requirements, with vegetarian and vegan options always available.
 Nanima is also committed to sustainability, offering high-quality reusables and plastic-free packaging.
 Pop in for breakfast, lunch or dinner and enjoy Nanima’s warm welcome and authentic Asian cuisine.

 Shelter Hall with its enviable setting on Brighton beach, in the middle of the two piers, offers guests a food hall experience like no other in town.
 Gluten free diners will reap the benefits of having seven independent restaurants to choose from.
 All offer various GF dishes and allergens are clearly listed on their online menu.